 Children who come into care aged four years and older must have a SDQ completed once they have been in care for six months (or sooner if they are settled in the placement), and then on an annual basis.
 The SDQ can be completed before the care plan review or at one of the quarterly care visits during the year.
 Refer to Chapter 3.4: Health care planning.

-For further information see the Strengths and Difficulties Questionnaire Information Sheet in related resources.
+For further information refer to the Viewpoint Process Chart and Viewpoint User Guide 16 Strengths and Difficulties (links also in related resources).

 Roles and responsibilities